Azure/azure-rest-api-specs/documentation/ci-fix.md

 oav validate-example <openapi-spec-path>
 ```
 Please see [readme](https://github.com/Azure/oav/blob/bd04e228b4181c53769ed88e561dec5212e77253/README.md) for how to install or run tool in details.
-Or you can run it in [OpenAPI Hub](https://portal.azure-devex-tools.com/tools/static-validation/static/errors/default).
 Refer to [Semantic and Model Violations Reference](https://github.com/Azure/azure-rest-api-specs/blob/main/documentation/Semantic-and-Model-Violations-Reference.md) for detailed description of validations and how-to-fix guidance.
 Refer to [Swagger-Example-Generation](https://github.com/Azure/oav/blob/develop/documentation/example-generation.md) for example automatic generation.